kaiachain/kaia-docs/docs/references/sdk/caver-js/send-transaction.md

 We will be writing our code in this file to send a transaction to transfer KAIA.

-## 5. Connect to Kaia Node <a id="5.-connect-to-klaytn-node"></a>
+## 5. Connect to kaia Node <a id="5.-connect-to-klaytn-node"></a>

-Since we are sending a transaction to the blockchain network, we need to connect to a Kaia node.
-We will be using Kaia's testnet Baobab.
+Since we are sending a transaction to the blockchain network, we need to connect to a kaia node.
+We will be using kaia's testnet Baobab.

-We will import the `caver-js` and `read` module and connect to a Kaia node in the Baobab network as shown below:
+We will import the `caver-js` and `read` module and connect to a kaia node in the Baobab network as shown below:

 ```javascript
 const Caver = require('caver-js')